CavRiley/movie-recommendation-app/README.md

 WARNING: It will erase your Neo4j database before running(you need to manually erase redis database, if needed), if you don't want that to happen, comment out line 325 in db/populate_dbs.py

-run this to populate your databases
+run this to populate your databases ( make sure to have redis and Neo4j running before doing so)

 `
 python3 db/populate_dbs.py